jwmenjivar/odin-rockPaperScissors/README.md

 This is the very first javascript application made from scratch.

-I fill good I can start adding some functionality to my websites.
+I feell good I can start adding some functionality to my websites.

 This is part of the javascript part of the Odin Projects foundations certification.